Trials and Tribble-ations: Premise and writing

 When the discussion came to inserting the DS9 crew into the bar-brawl scene, Berman liked the idea but was unsure if it could actually be done.
 Visual effects supervisor Gary Hutzel created test footage and screened it for Behr and Moore, who thought that it was simply footage from the original episode.
 Once Hutzel revealed that an additional security officer (played by visual effects camera operator Jim Rider) had been seamlessly added to the sequence, the episode was green-lit.
 During the scripting process, "The Trouble with Tribbles" was regularly consulted, so the writers could decide where to insert characters.
-The names of Temporal Agents Dulmer and Lucsly were anagrammed from Mulder and Scully, characters on The X-Files.
+The names of Temporal Agents Dulmur and Lucsly were anagrammed from Mulder and Scully, characters on The X-Files.

 Original "Tribbles" creator David Gerrold was contacted by The New York Times, who wanted to interview him about the anniversary and the rumored "tribbles" episode.
 When he questioned Berman about the episode, Berman initially denied it.
 Gerrold responded that he did not want to embarrass anyone, but would like to be able to endorse the project.
 Berman asked what the endorsement would cost, to which Gerrold requested public acknowledgement of his work and to be cast as an extra in the episode.
 Berman agreed.
 Gerrold compared inserting new footage into an existing episode to Back to the Future Part II (1989) and later said that he would have gone in a different direction had he written the story.
 Nonetheless, he said the final product ended up being better than anything he would have created.